obfusk/jiten/README.md

   - search by radical
   - browse by frequency/level/jlpt
 * Example sentences (from Tatoeba)
-  - with english, dutch and/or german translation
+  - with english, dutch, german, french and/or spanish translation
   - some with audio
 * Stroke order
   - input a word or sentence and see how it's written